 This branch is completely different from Electrical Engineering which deals with concepts related to devices and systems of electrical systems as well as the usage of electricity.
-The Electrical Engineering syllabus imparts knowledge in relation to concepts such as electromagnetism for the transmission, generation, storage, processing, control, and conversion of energy as well as valuable information.
+The Electrical Engineering syllabus imparts knowledge about concepts such as electromagnetism for the transmission, generation, storage, processing, control, and conversion of energy as well as valuable information.

-This Engineering branch deals with construction as well as designing of different physical structures.
-It is considered as one of the oldest Engineering branches.
+This Engineering branch deals with construction as well as designing different physical structures.
+It is considered one of the oldest engineering branches.
 Civil Engineering also includes learning and working on projects like canals, roads, bridges, buildings, and dams.
-All different branches like Biomechanics, Structural Engineering, Atmospheric Sciences, Environmental Engineering, Water Resources Engineering, Materials Engineering, Municipal Engineering, Control Engineering, Geophysics, and Transportation Engineering fall under this branch and can thus be categorised into different types of Civil Engineering!
+All different branches like Biomechanics, Structural Engineering, Atmospheric Sciences, Environmental Engineering, Water Resources Engineering, Materials Engineering, Municipal Engineering, Control Engineering, Geophysics, and Transportation Engineering fall under this branch and can thus be categorized into different types of Civil Engineering!

 One of the key Engineering branches, Automobile Engineering deals with the designing and construction of transportation of vehicles.
 It is a branch derived from Mechanical Engineering.
 Automobile Engineering deals with the development, designing, production, manufacturing, repairing, testing, management, and control of cars and their engines along with fuel management.
 The entire process right from the conceptual phase to the production stage is overseen by an automobile engineer.